- Address: Avenida Antônio Abrahão Caram, Belo Horizonte

 Atlético Mineiro and Cruzeiro

 The stadium’s record attendance was broken when 132,000 fans showed up for a home match of Cruzeiro Esporte Clube.
-Atlético Mineiro and Cruzeiro use the Estádio Governador Magalhães Pinto for home games.
-Both clubs are among the first Brazilian sports clubs with 1 million followers on their main social media page.
+Atlético Mineiro played numerous home matches at the venue.
+Cruzeiro use the Estádio Governador Magalhães Pinto for home games.
+Both football clubs are among the first Brazilian sports clubs with 1 million followers on their main social media page.
 Atlético Mineiro was founded in 1908 and Cruzeiro was founded in 1921.
 Cruzeiro won the South American championship for football clubs in 1976 for the first time in their history after beating the Argentine side River Plate.
 Atlético Mineiro won the tournament in 2013 for the first time in their history after defeating Club Olimpia from Paraguay.

 Ronaldo Luís Nazário de Lima, who is widely regarded as one of the best football players ever, started his professional football career with Cruzeiro.
 In 1994, he left Cruzeiro for the Dutch side PSV from Eindhoven.
 Ronaldo also played professional football for FC Barcelona, Internazionale, Real Madrid, AC Milan and Corinthians.
 In 2002, he scored twice in the FIFA World Cup final between the national football teams of Brazil and Germany.
 That day, Brazil won their fifth world championship title.
 In 2021, Ronaldo bought a controlling stake in his former club Cruzeiro.